RivaD2/personal/box-challenge/README.md

 **2nd Phase:**

 - First, if a box is selected, and clicked on, it should become unselected.
 In the first phase, the only way to deselect a box is to select a different one.
-- Second, if one box (or no box) is selected, clicking on a box will select it
+- Second, if one box (or no box) is selected, clicking on a box will select it.
-- Third, if two boxes are selected, clicking on a new box will deselect the previous two boxes
+- Third, if two boxes are selected, clicking on a new box will deselect the previous two boxes.

 **3rd Phase:**

   - Make a list of nine colors and randomly assign them to the boxes.
 When a box is selected, it turns it's own unique color.
   - The random assignment should happen upon initial page load.
 Each a time a box is selected then deselected, the colors remains the same.

+**4th phase:**

+**This next phase is a fun one!**

+- First, extend the grid to be 3x4.
+- Second, choose 6 random colors and apply each color to *two* boxes.
+  - There should be 12 boxes, 6 colors, and each color appears exactly twice.